Grossculptor/Grossculptor.github.io/werkstatt/README.md

 Artificial intelligence will help find the best solutions for each project at hand — what [architecture](https://www.instagram.com/next_top_architects/), materials, and technology to use?
 Data collection is key to producing these models.
 All our buildings are changing because the changing aesthetics and technologies will help maintain data integrity across generations.

-> This can be done by cataloging buildings through time — concretely showing their lifespan through changes in architecture and aesthetics.
+> This can be done by cataloging buildings through time, concretely showing their lifespan through changes in architecture and aesthetics.
 All this will allow future generations to **use our databases** to improve upon what we did before them.

 My garden hasn't changed much since the remodeling.
 The sand on the lawn is packed and covered with leaves.
 Yet, the garden is still bustling with life — vines, bushes, birds, and trees — a wonderful place to sit and contemplate the beautiful world around us.